 Q2 Metals Announces Assay Results from Its 2024 Winter Drill Program at the Mia Lithium Property, James Bay Territory, Quebec, Canada

-- Continuity of mineralization at the Mia 1, 2 & 3 zones

-Vancouver, May 10, 2024 - Q2 Metals Corp.
+Vancouver, BC, May 10, 2024 - (ACN Newswire) - Q2 Metals Corp.
 (TSXV: QTWO) (OTCQB: QUEXF) (FSE: 458) ("Q2" or the "Company") is pleased to announce core assay results for the drill program completed in the winter of 2024 (the "Winter Drill Program") at the Company's wholly owned, 8,668 hectare ("ha") Mia Lithium Property (the "Property") located in the Eeyou Istchee James Bay Territory of Quebec.

 The 2024 Winter Drill Program targeted the western end of the more than 10-kilometre-long Mia Lithium Exploration Trend (the "Mia Trend"), located 22 kilometres ("km") from the Billy Diamond Highway, proximal to major hydro-powerline and all-season road infrastructure.
 The Mia Trend comprises an approximately 10-km-long series of sub-parallel pegmatite intrusions, of which there are 11 mineralized with spodumene at surface.
 The individual pegmatite bodies vary in thickness between a few metres ("m") and over 20 m in some cases.
 Combined with the 2023 fall drill program, a total of 8,685 m was completed over 50 drill holes along the Mia Trend.
 All assay results from both drill campaigns have now been reported.